 Simple by design

 No account.
-No upload.
-No waiting.
+No lawyer.
+No waiting until Monday.

 Paste your lease

-- Unrestricted landlord entry rights
+- No-notice landlord entry

-- Non-refundable deposit language
+- Non-refundable security deposits

-- Subletting restrictions
+- Subletting and roommate restrictions

 - State-required disclosures